 - Dark Chocolate (preferably 85% or above)

-Not only will these foods help you gain weight quickly, but they also provide you with several health benefits.
+Not only will these foods help you gain weight quickly, but they may also provide several health benefits.

-However, as this is a weight gain diet, consuming liquid calories can be useful.
+However, for the purpose of a weight-gaining diet, this means that consuming liquid calories can be useful.

 - Black tea/coffee with heavy cream

 How to Gain Weight and Muscle on a Low-Carb Diet?